BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_6_Creating_a_Segwit_Transaction.md

 ## Send a SegWit Transaction The Easy Way

 So how do you send a Bitcoin transaction?
 Exactly like any other transaction.
 It doesn't matter if the UTXO is SegWit, the address is SegWit, or some combination thereof.
 You can expect `bitcoin-cli` to do the right thing.
-Though you can tell the differences via the addresses, they don't matter.
-(And this is one of the advantages of using the command line and the RPC interface, as suggested in this tutorial: because experts have already done the hard work for you, including things how to send to both legacy and Bech32 addresses.
+Though you can tell the differences via the addresses, they don't matter for interacting with things at the `bitcoin-cli` or RPC level.
+(And this is one of the advantages of using the command line and the RPC interface, as suggested in this tutorial: experts have already done the hard work for you, including things like how to send to both legacy and Bech32 addresses.
 You just get to use that functionality to your own advantage.)

 Here's an example of sending to a SegWit address, the easy way:
 ```
-$ bitcoin-cli sendtoaddress address=tb1qw508d6qejxtdg4y5r3zarvary0c5xw7kxpjzsx 0.005
+$ bitcoin-cli sendtoaddress tb1qw508d6qejxtdg4y5r3zarvary0c5xw7kxpjzsx 0.005
 854a833b667049ac811b4cf1cad40fa7f8dce8b0f4c1018a58b84559b6e05f42
 ```
-If you look at your transaction, you can see use of the Bech32 address:
+If you look at your transaction, you can see the use of the Bech32 address:
 ```
 $ bitcoin-cli gettransaction txid="854a833b667049ac811b4cf1cad40fa7f8dce8b0f4c1018a58b84559b6e05f42" verbose=true
 {